usaid-cs/yesterday-i-learned/linux.md

 1. [Bash scripting convention](https://google.github.io/styleguide/shell.xml#Naming_Conventions): `function_name`, `variable_name`, `CONSTANT_NAME`, `file_name`.
 1. To [check if a variable is set or not](https://stackoverflow.com/a/13864829/1558430), use `[[ -z ${var+x} ]]`.
 To check if a variable is either empty or not set, which is often the correct thing to do, use `[[ -z "$var" ]]`.
 1. Sort files in a directory, not by size, but by lines inside: `wc -l * | sort -n`
+1. Bash string variables are multiline by default.

 ## Tmux